tomfanhm/cheat-sheet/src/content/documentation/oracle.md

 ### Multiple-Row Sub-queries

-- Returns zero or more rows
+- Returns zero or more rows.

 ```sql
 SELECT